dortania/OpenCore-Install-Guide/config.plist/comet-lake.md

 ::: details More in-depth Info

-Settings relating to boot.efi patching and firmware fixes, ones we need to change are `DevirtualiseMmio`, `RebuildAppleMemoryMap`, `SyncRuntimePermissions` and disabling `EnableWriteUnprotector`.

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
 * **DevirtualiseMmio**: YES